twh2898/os/notes.md

 - [ ] Remove from process manager
 - [ ] Free process
 - [ ] Any signals that may be relevant

+## Task Scheduler

+Create a task scheduler and add a yield to most / all system calls.

+### Tasks

+- [ ] Choose what task to run next
+  - [ ] Resume process with all events in queue before switching task
+  - [ ] Task priority
+- [ ] Yield for all system calls

 ## _Template Task_